table of contents

 The closest direct evidence of a link between vitamin D deficiency and hair loss is in cases of alopecia areata (AA), which involves immune cells attacking hair follicles.
 Researchers found that those with AA were more likely to be vitamin D deficient and that lower vitamin D levels increased the severity of hair loss (Gade, 2018).

-Vitamin D deficiency has also been linked to male and female pattern hair loss and telogen effluvium.
-Small studies have shown that lower levels of vitamin D coincide with these types of hair loss and that the lower the vitamin D levels, the worse the hair loss (Rasheed, 2013; Sanke, 2020).
+Vitamin D deficiency has also been linked to biological male and female pattern hair loss and telogen effluvium (abrupt hair loss, often caused by a stressful event).
+Small studies have shown that lower levels of vitamin D coincide with these types of hair loss and that the lower the vitamin D levels, the worse the hair loss (Rasheed, 2013, Sanke, 2020).

 Symptoms of vitamin D deficiency

 Many people don’t know they have a vitamin D deficiency.
-The most common complaints are muscle weakness and muscle and bone pain.
+The most common complaints of symptoms are muscle weakness and muscle and bone pain.

 Vitamin D deficiency treatments and considerations

-When vitamin D levels are low in any scenario, healthcare providers usually recommend supplements to prevent a deficiency (Chauhan, 2021).
+When vitamin D levels are low, healthcare providers usually recommend supplements to prevent a deficiency (Chauhan, 2022).

-More extensive studies are needed to clarify the role of vitamin D and the impact of oral vitamin D supplements on hair loss.
-A topical treatment that contains a vitamin D compound called Calcipotriol is being used in AA with some success (Lin, 2019; Gerkowicz, 2017).
+More research is needed to clarify the role of vitamin D and the impact of oral vitamin D supplements on hair loss.
+A topical treatment that contains a vitamin D compound called Calcipotriol is often used to treat AA with some success (Lin, 2019; Gerkowicz, 2017).

-A few things to consider if you think you may be suffering from hair loss due to a vitamin D deficiency include (NIH-b, n.d.):
+Here are a few things to consider if you think you may be suffering from hair loss due to a vitamin D deficiency (NIH-b, 2022):

 - Over-supplementing vitamin D can result in vitamin D toxicity (Marcinowska-Suchowierska, 2018).